 All agree that the Christian religion is substantially soteriological.
-"What must I do to be saved?" remains throughout all the ages the question of the anxions inquirer, to which above all else an answer must be given. question is unintelligble for those who refuse to view time in the light of eternity, and who are accustomed to think of this earth without organic and moral connection with the life to come.
-But of course, wherever two elements appear, as in this case the sinner and the saint, the temporal and the eternal, the terrestrial and the heavenly life, there is always danger of losing sight of their interconnection and of falsifying both by error or onesidedness.
+"What must I do to be saved?" remains throughout all the ages the question of the anxious inquirer, to which above all else an answer must be given.
+This question is unintelligible for those who refuse to view time in the light of eternity, and who are accustomed to think of this earth without organic and moral connection with the life to come.
+But of course, wherever two elements appear, as in this case the sinner and the saint, the temporal and the eternal. the terrestrial and the heavenly life, there is always danger of losing sight of their interconnection and of falsifying both by error or one-sidedness.
 Christendom, it must be confessed, did not escape this error.
 A dualistic conception of regeneration was the cause of the rupture between the life of nature and the life of grace.
-It has, on account of its too intense contemplation of heavenly things, neglected to give its attention to the world of God's creation.
+It has, on account of its too intense contemplation of celestial things, neglected to give due attention to the world of God's creation.
 It has, on account of its exclusive love of things eternal, been backward in the fulfilment of its temporal duties.
-It has neglected the care of the body, because it cared too exclusively for the sonl.
-And this one-sided, inharmonious conception in the course of time has led more than one sect to a mystic worshipping of Christ alone, to the exclusion of God the Father Almighty, maker of heaven and earth.
-Christ was conceived exclusively as the Savior, and his cosmological significance was lost out of sight.
+It has neglected the care of the body, because it cared too exclusively for the soul.
+And this one-sided, inharmonious conception in the course of time has led more than one sect to a mystic worshipping of Christ alone, to the exclusion of God the Father Almighty, Maker of heaven and earth.
+Christ was conceived exclusively as the Saviour, and His cosmological significance was lost out of sight.

 This dualism, however, is by no means countenanced by the Holy Scriptures.
-When John is describing the Saviour, he first tells us that Christ is the eternal Word, by whom all things are made, and who is the life of men.
-Paul also testifies that all things were created by Christ and consist by him;" and further, that the object of the work of redemption is not limited to the salvation of individual sinners, but extends itself to the redemption of the world, and to the organic reunion of all things in heaven and under Christ as their original head.
-Christ himself does not speak only of the regeneration of the heart, but also of creation as a whole.
-The whole creation groaneth waiting for the bursting forth of the glory of the children of God, And when John on Patmos listened to the hymns of the Cherubim and the Redeemed, all honor, praise and thanks are given to God, "Who has created the heaven and the earth."
-The Apocalypse returns to the startingpoint of Gen. I, 1.: "In the beginning God created the heaven and the earth."
+When John is describing the Saviour, he first tells us that Christ is the "eternal Word, by Whom all things are made, and Who is the life of men."
+Paul also testifies that all things were created by Christ and consist by Him;" and further, that the object of the work of redemption is not limited to the salvation of individual sinners, but extends itself to the redemption of the world, and to the organic reunion of all things in heaven and on earth under

+Christ as their original head.
+Christ himself does not speak only of the regeneration of the earth, but also of a regeneration of the cosmos (Matth.
+19:28).
+Paul declares: "The whole creation groaneth waiting for the bursting forth of the glory of the children of God."
+And when John on Patmos listened to the hymns of the Cherubim and the Redeemed, all honour, praise and thanks were given to God, "Who has created the heaven and the earth."
+The Apocalypse returns to the startingpoint of Gen. I. I.: "In the beginning God created the heaven and the earth."
 In keeping with this, the final outcome of the future, foreshadowed in the H. Scriptures, is not the merely spiritual existence of saved souls, but the restoration of the entire cosmos, when God will be all in all under the renewed heaven on the renewed earth.
-Now this wide, comprehensive, cosmical meaning of the gospel has been apprehended by Calvin, apprehended not as a result of a dialectic process, but of the deep impression of God's majesty, which had moulded his personal life.
+Now this wide, comprehensive, cosmical meaning of the gospel has been apprehended again by Calvin, apprehended not as a result of a dialectic process, but of the deep impression of God's majesty, which had moulded his personal life.